allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 fetch all the type fields in case of using type resolvers.
 There is a solution for that, and it is called data loaders.
 How does it work?
 It collects all requests from many parts of the schema and retrieves their data in one request.
 This allows it to solve the N+1 problem, which is very well known in GraphQL.
-Imagine the situation then we want to query for three users.
+Imagine the situation where we want to query for three users.

 ![no-loader](/img/articles/2022-04-26-graphql-perf-tradeoffs/no-loader.png)

 As the diagram says, we must ask external sources four times for three users – once to fetch all users and once per each user to fetch his name.
 Moreover we call user name service many times even if it has some batch method to get logins for many users.
 Introducing a data loader solves this problem.
-Second diagram shows how it works.
+The second diagram shows how it works.

 ![data-loader](/img/articles/2022-04-26-graphql-perf-tradeoffs/data-loader.png)